 Indiana lawmakers approve abortion ban

-The measure now goes to Republican Gov. Eric Holcomb, who has not indicated whether he will sign it.

-Indiana was among the earliest Republican-run state legislatures to debate tighter abortion laws after the Supreme Court ruling in June that removed constitutional protections for the procedure.
-It is the first state to pass a ban through both chambers, after West Virginia lawmakers on July 29 passed up the chance to be that state.
+Indiana was among the first Republican-run state legislatures to debate tighter abortion laws after the Supreme Court ruling that removed constitutional protections for the procedure.

-The debates come amid an evolving landscape of abortion politics across the country as Republicans face some party divisions and Democrats see a possible election-year boost.

 The Senate approved the near-total ban 28-19, hours after House members advanced it 62-38.